Why Do People Ghost While Dating? The Psychology Behind Ghosting

 Avoidance of deep or meaningful conversations

-If someone consistently avoids engaging in deep or meaningful conversations, seems disinterested in discussing personal matters, or their responses lack depth or substance, it may suggest a lack of emotional investment.
+If someone consistently avoids engaging in deep or meaningful conversations, seems disinterested in discussing personal matters, or responds without depth or substance, this may suggest a lack of emotional investment.

 Reluctance to commit